Classical Dirac particle I: Dirac particle in a uniform and oscillating magnetic field

 The system of dynamical equations is transformed into a system of first order differential equations:

 This last equation is explicitely written as:

 in natural units and the magnetic field is given in Teslas, so that the parameter $KB$ is dimensionless.

-In the Mathematica notebook \cite{electric} we analyze also different examples of the Dirac particle in a uniform magnetic field, with different values of the external magnetic field, initial velocity of the CM of the particle and different spin orientations.
+In the Mathematica notebook \cite{electric} we analyze different examples of the Dirac particle in a uniform magnetic field, with different values of the external magnetic field, initial velocity of the CM of the particle and different spin orientations.
 Some of the bookmarks of the notebook include the integration of the examples depicted in figure {\bf\ref{fig:Rc5}}.

 In the figure {\bf\ref{CampoEzB}} we integrate the Dirac particle in a uniform magnetic field along the OZ axis and in a uniform electric field along the negative direction of the OZ axis of intensities $B_z=2\cdot10^8$T, and $E_z=10^{14}$V/m, respectively.
-The CM has a cyclotron motion and the electric field produces an acceleration to the positive direction of OZ axis.
+The CM has a cyclotron motion, and the zitter modification is negligible.
+The electric field produces an acceleration to the positive direction of OZ axis.
 The CM spin precess backwards with Larmor angular velocity.

 In the figure {\bf\ref{oscilBz}} we analyze the motion of the Dirac particle in an oscillating magnetic field along OZ axis of value $B_z=10^8$T, and natural frequency $\omega/\omega_0=0.009$.
 It is the same equation as above but if we replace in the differential equation the parameter $B$ by $B\cos(\omega t/\omega_0)$.
 It is also depicted the CM spin, at different CM points, which forms an angle of $45^\circ$ with the direction of the initial CM velocity, of value $v_x=0.12$ in natural units.
 The figure on the right is the same computation with the same oscillating magnetic field of the same internsity, frequency $\omega/\omega_0=0.0056$, $v=0.11$ but through an angle of $85^\circ$ with respect to the OZ axis.
 We see that the evolution of the spin is oscillating in a different direction when the curvature of the CM motion changes.\\